pixelnest/pixelnest.github.io/tutorials/2d-game-unity/particles/index.md

 Create a new _Particle System_ from the editor (_Game Object -> Create Other -> Particle System_).

-I recommend you to work on an empty part of the scene (or in an empty scene) so you know what is happening.
+I recommend you to work on an empty part of the scene (or in an empty scene) so you see clearly what is happening.

 Zooming on your particles, you will see a continuous flow of sparks: